Luke

 v31.
 Irrespective of the elder brother's tantrum, the father does not withdraw his love from either son.

 v32.
-Repentance and forgiveness bring fellowship and joy.
+Repentance and forgiveness bring fellowship and joy, but sadly, to only one son.

 The parable of the Prodigal Son is one of those stories which has a locked-in interpretation.
 The parable is often used to teach the truth that God welcomes the repentant sinner.
 The story of a loving, forgiving, accepting father, illustrates the way God treats those who turn to him for mercy.
 Indeed, this idea has a central place in the parable, but there is more.

 As verses 1 and 2 show, the parable addresses the muttering of the Pharisees who cannot accept the way Jesus "welcomes sinners and eats with them."
 In the parables of the Lost Sheep and the Lost Coin, Jesus makes the point that God joyously accepts those who come to him in repentance.
-Actually, he actively seeks after them and rejoices "over one sinner who repents."
-Jesus then goes on to tell the parable of the Lost Sons so as to illustrate the way people respond to God's grace, they way they respond to his unlimited loving kindness.
+In fact, he actively seeks after them and rejoices "over one sinner who repents."
+Jesus then goes on to tell the parable of the Prodigal Son so as to illustrate the way people respond to God's grace, his unlimited loving kindness.
 The wayward son repents and enters in to his father's joyous acceptance, but the righteous son stays aloof and so fails to experience his father's love.

-Clearly, the emphasis of the parable is upon the elder brother (the Pharisee, the self-righteous, the "humbug" church attender), but what is its point?
-Many see the parable teaching believers to accept the lost brother, the new convert, but rarely does a congregation not welcome a new convert.
-In liberal circles it's all about welcoming the outcast, the poor, the oppressed within society and in the third world.
-God does it, we should do it (a rather fuzzy idea, given that the "poor" are the "poor in spirit" and are not necessarily physically poor).
-For some it means forgiving and accepting a brother who has gone astray and may have hurt us in the process.
+So, some commentators argue that the Parable is all about the elder son (the Pharisee, the self-righteous, the "humbug" church attender), rather than the younger prodigal son.
+It could be teaching us to accept the lost brother, the new convert, but rarely does a congregation not welcome a new convert.
+Some liberal commentators argue that it's all about welcoming the outcast, the poor, the oppressed within society and in the third world; God does it, we should do it (a rather fuzzy idea, given that when Jesus refers to the "poor" he is speaking of the "poor in spirit", not necessarily the physically poor).
+For some the parable is all about forgiving and accepting a brother who has gone astray and may have hurt us in the process.
 "Those who want God's forgiveness also must forgive and commune on that basis", E. Ellis.

 Discussion